MontanaFlossCo/FlintDemo-iOS/README.md

 * Disabling features for which required system permissions are not authorized (e.g. Photos)
 * Use Flint's Routes feature to implement custom URL schemes and deep linking
 * Use Flint's Activities to automatically support Handoff, Spotlight search etc.
+* Use Flint's Siri Intent extension support to allow getting note contents via a Shortcut with or without voice, without launching the app
 * Automatic analytics tracking
 * Contextual logging
 * Flint's "FlintUI" debug tools for browsing the feature hierarchy, Timeline, Focus logs and Action Stacks